yuyang339/cs140e-21spr/labs/0-blink/README.md

   - Download and install the drivers for a
    CP210x USB-to-UART driver as described in the [cs107e docs](http://cs107e.github.io/guides/install/mac/).
-   - Make sure you reboot after doing so.
+   - Make sure you reboot after doing so!
+(Go Apple!)

 Linux:
   - You shouldn't need drivers, however you may need to add yourself to